jelsonjay/form-js/README.md

 # Change color of text and background
- simple change color of text and background to input value using vanilla javascript
+ Simple component change color of text and background to input value using vanilla javascript